Protecting cultural heritage from armed conflicts in Ukraine and beyond

 • “Cultural heritage is often targeted and may even be at the centre of armed conflicts.”Cultural heritage, including tangible and intangible objects, is frequently targeted in armed conflicts.
 Damage or destruction can occur due to collateral damage, military reasons, ideological motives, or economic gain.
 Breakdowns in the rule of law can also lead to looting.

-• “Cultural heritage protection is key to peace, security and the sustainable development of societies.”The EU faces threats to cultural heritage, legal order, security, and external relations, including Ukraine’s war, necessitating the reconceptualisation of mechanisms and tools to protect cultural heritage.
+• “Cultural heritage protection is key to peace, security and the sustainable development of societies.”The EU faces threats to its cultural heritage, legal order, security, and external relations, including the war in Ukraine, necessitating the reconceptualisation of mechanisms and tools to protect cultural heritage.

 • “The protection of cultural heritage in armed conflict has a solid basis in international law.
-It is covered by international humanitarian law, but also human rights law, cultural heritage law and criminal law.”The EU and Member States are obligated to safeguard cultural heritage in armed conflict, utilizing a complex regulatory framework involving international obligations, regional treaty law, EU instruments, and domestic law.
+It is covered by international humanitarian law, but also human rights law, cultural heritage law and criminal law.”The EU and its Member States are obligated to safeguard cultural heritage in armed conflict, utilising a complex regulatory framework that involves international obligations, regional treaty law, EU instruments, and domestic law.

 • International initiatives to protect cultural heritage in Ukraine are numerous, and many actors are involved with overlapping mandates.”
 Initiatives aim to monitor damage, provide emergency relief, train professionals, digitise inventories, and support the cultural sector, but the lack of coordination and standards poses risks of duplication.

 • “Projects to safeguard or restore conflict-affected cultural heritage have major social impacts, and participation of local communities is key to their success.”
 Cultural heritage can fuel conflicts when claimed as exclusive national heritage.
-Insufficient independent monitoring of attacks on cultural heritage is needed.
-Post-conflict recovery projects need full integration of local communities for reconciliation impact.
+There is a need for more independent monitoring of attacks on cultural heritage.
+Post-conflict recovery projects require the full integration of local communities to achieve a lasting impact on reconciliation.

 Solutions

-(2) the preparation of plans for the removal of collections (to refuges or safe havens);
+2 The development of strategies for relocating collections (to refuges or safe havens);

-(3) the planning of emergency measures for protection against fire or structural damage.
-Apart from measures regarding local cultural heritage, take measures to safeguard foreign cultural heritage.
+3 The formulation of emergency protocols to safeguard against fire or structural damage.
+In addition to measures focused on local cultural heritage, steps should also be taken to preserve foreign cultural heritage.
 These include:

-(6) The prevention of the trade in looted cultural objects from conflict
+• Stopping the trade of looted cultural artifacts from conflict regions.

 “Independent monitoring of the impact of armed conflicts on cultural heritage would enhance

 accountability for war crimes, as well as post-conflict peacebuilding efforts.”
-The Core International Crimes Evidence Database (CICED) has highlighted the need for a comprehensive system for monitoring cultural heritage during armed conflicts, enhancing response to crimes or injustices.
+The Core International Crimes Evidence Database (CICED) has highlighted the need for a comprehensive system to monitor cultural heritage during armed conflicts, thereby enhancing responses to crimes and injustices.

 Recommendations